aacl2025-srw/aacl2025-srw.github.io/src/pages/index.md

 # News

+- July 4, 2025: Call for Papers is announced.
-June 26, 2025: SRW website launched.
+- June 26, 2025: SRW website is launched.